rmassaroni/novachat/README.md

 ## Backend Contributing Instructions
 - 'npm run build && node server.js' inside of ./novachat/
+- You don't need to 'npm run build' if changes were only made to server.js.
 - TODO:
   - Fix wifi fetch. works on server side but not client side.
   - Find a live alternative to 'npm run build' that similarly includes server side.